top of page

 How to Prepare a Complaint

-• Collect contracts, invoices, and correspondence
+• Gather contracts, bills, and letters.

 • Present facts clearly